🍲 Sambhar – My Forever Obsession

 4. Add masala:

-• If using ready-made sambar powder, mix 2 tbsp in little water and add to tamarind-veggie mix.
+• If using ready-made sambhar powder, mix 2 tbsp in little water and add to tamarind-veggie mix.

 • If using homemade masala: roast coriander seeds, dals, chilies, fenugreek.
 Add coconut, hing, curry leaves.
 Roast till golden.
 Grind to a smooth paste with water.
 Add this paste to tamarind-veggie mix.